School of Engineering and Computer Science

 Mission

-The mission of the School of Engineering and Computer Science results in the following goals:
+Accomplishing the mission of the School of Engineering and Computer Science will:

 History